ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 error | io.ballerina.runtime.api.values.BError |

 #### Using Ballerina Arrays and Maps in Java
 There is no direct mapping between Ballerina arrays and maps to primitive Java arrays and maps.
-In order to facilitate the use of Ballerina arrays and maps in Java, `ballerina-runtime` libraries have to be added as a dependency to the java project and the relevant classes need to be imported from the `ballerina-runtime` library.
-You can find all released versions of the `ballerina-runtime` library [here](https://maven.wso2.org/nexus/content/repositories/releases/org/ballerinalang/ballerina-runtime/) and add the latest version of it as a dependency by adding following lines to `build.gradle` file.
+In order to facilitate the use of Ballerina arrays and maps in Java, the `ballerina-runtime` libraries have to be added as a dependency to the Java project and the relevant classes need to be imported from the `ballerina-runtime` library.
+You can find all the released versions of the `ballerina-runtime` library [here](https://maven.wso2.org/nexus/content/repositories/releases/org/ballerinalang/ballerina-runtime/).
+The latest version of the dependency can be added to gradle using the following:
 ```groovy
 repositories {
    // Use WSO2's Nexus repository manager for resolving dependencies.